 35. The Netherlands was a founder member of the Euro, swapping their “gulden” (guilder) to the euro on January 1, 1999.

 37. The Netherlands has produced many well-known painters including famous names such as Rembrandt van Rijn, Vincent van Gogh, and Willem de Kooning.
-There are at least 22 Rembrandt painting and 206 works by Van Gogh in Amsterdam alone.
+There are at least 22 Rembrandt paintings and 206 works by Van Gogh in Amsterdam alone.

 39. The microscope was invented in the Netherlands in the 16th century.